ahsan145ali/todo_list/README.md

 # Server
-the app server created using `express` listen to port `3001` can be changed in `server/index.js` server uses `post` method to receive data from front end
+the app server created using `express` listen to port `3001` can be changed in `server/index.js` server uses `post` on url `3001/insert` method to receive data from front end

 ## Available Scripts